 While a large number of German states levy the property tax uniformly according to the federal model, other states (e.g. Hesse, Baden-Wuerttemberg, Bavaria) have, on the other hand, opted to follow their own property tax model.
 As a result, there may be regional differences in the data to be submitted in the context of the assessment return.

 The status of the values must always refer to January 01, 2022 as the key date.
 Subsequent changes to buildings will not be considered under the new property tax for the time being.
 The established property tax values are then to be applied for the property tax as of the calendar year 2025.

 Depending on the federal state, the scope of the data to be provided varies.
 Owners are well advised to deal with the preparation of the assessment return in good time so that a timely submission of the return will be successful.
+An experienced property tax advisor can help with that.
 In particular, individuals or companies with, for example, multiple properties in different states face the challenge of determining the sometimes inconsistently required data for each individual property in a timely and complete manner.